ndonyapour/geometricCVs_OpenMM/rmsd_plugin/README.md

 3. Press "Configure".

 4. Set OPENMM_DIR to point to the directory where OpenMM is installed.
 This is needed to locate the OpenMM header files and libraries.
-Note: You can use this method to find the openmm header file folders
+Note: You can use this method to find the openmm header file folder.
-    conda list | grep openmm
-    it will you show something like this  `openmm                    8.0.0           py311hbc0ebcd_0    conda-forge` then search for the openmm build tag in your home directory find . -name "*py311hbc0ebcd_0*"
+First, run `conda list | grep openmm` command which will you show something like this  `openmm     8.0.0    py311hbc0ebcd_0    conda-forge` then search for the openmm build tag in your home directory using `find . -name "*py311hbc0ebcd_0*"`.

 5. Set CMAKE_INSTALL_PREFIX to the directory where the plugin should be installed.
 Usually, this will be the same as OPENMM_DIR, so the plugin will be added to your OpenMM installation.